Fitus/Zaloha2.sh/DOCUMENTATION.md

 <b>--pRevGroup</b>         (permission bits) during <b>REV.MKDI</b>, <b>REV.NEW</b> and <b>REV.UP</b>
 <b>--pRevMode</b>          actions

+                    Caution: In the Remote Source and Remote Backup Modes, modes (permission bits) are preserved during copying even without the <b>--pMode</b> and <b>--pRevMode</b> options.
+This is because "scp -p" preserves both the timestamps (which is desired) as well as the modes (which is unfortunate).

 <b>--followSLinksS</b> ... follow symbolic links on &lt;sourceDir&gt;
 <b>--followSLinksB</b> ... follow symbolic links on &lt;backupDir&gt;
                     Please see section Following Symbolic Links for details.